soares-eduardo/math-statistics-microservice/README.md

 ## How to Run

-1. First you must get into each project and generate its jar, by typing the line below:
+1. First you must get into each project and generate their .jar, by typing the line below:

     `$ mvn clean package`